mrpeel/opensesame/README.md

 # Open Sesame Password Manager
 The Open Sesame Password Manager remembers your passwords without remembering your passwords.
-Open Sesame implements a version of the Master Password App ([Lyndir/MasterPassword](https://github.com/Lyndir/MasterPassword)) algorithm (<http://masterpasswordapp.com/algorithm.html>).
+Open Sesame is based on the ideas in the Master Password App ([Lyndir/MasterPassword](https://github.com/Lyndir/MasterPassword)) algorithm (<http://masterpasswordapp.com/algorithm.html>).

-It is a standalone web-app ([https://mrpeel.github.io/opensesame/]) and a chrome-extension which allows unique passwords to be generated for a website domain.
+It is a standalone web-app ([https://open-sesame-f1f51.firebaseapp.com/]) and a chrome-extension which allows unique passwords to be generated for a website domain.
 The generation is deterministic which means that the same set of values will always generate the same password.
 This allows Open Sesame to 'remember' your passwords.

 ## What it does
 Open Sesame generates passwords using the combination of fields and password type.
 The same combination always generates the same password.
 A change to any of the fields or password type will result in a different password being generated.
 This means that using the same personal details and pass phrase for different websites will generate a different password for each site.

 Open Sesame generates passwords using the following fields:
-* First name
+* Web site domain
-* Family name
+* User name
 * Open Sesame Pass phrase
-* Web site domain
 * Password type
-* (Optional) User name
+* Password version
 * (Only for security answer) Security question

 Open Sesame generates the following types of passwords: